 TMI, my friend, is just as taboo in the workplace as in the online dating community.
 If your profile runs on for five mouse scrolls, has typos or is rambling, you’ll lose me.
 Anything about your ex will turn me off, period.
 If you got fired from your last job, you wouldn’t put that on your resume.

 Advice: If you are going to get specific, focus on something you know well.
 On your resume, this would be your most recent job.
 Maybe you increased sales by 45%.
 If you grill the best steak in the universe, throw it out there but be prepared to back it up.
 Steak enthusiasts will apply and smell a lie if you’ve never turned on a grill.
+Are you a super cautious dater?
+This is how long a background check takes.

 3. Your email is your cover letter